 Endangered Species Act

-Section 7(a)(2) of the Endangered Species Act of 1973 (ESA: 16 U.S.C.
+Section 7(a)(2) of the ESA (16 U.S.C.
 1531 et seq.) requires that each Federal agency insure that any action it authorizes, funds, or carries out is not likely to jeopardize the continued existence of any endangered or threatened species or result in the destruction or adverse modification of designated critical habitat.
 To ensure ESA compliance for the issuance of IHAs, NMFS consults internally whenever we propose to authorize take for endangered or threatened species.

-No incidental take of ESA-listed species is proposed for authorization or Start Printed Page 68058expected to result from this activity.
+No incidental take of ESA-listed species is authorized or expected to result from this activity.
 Therefore, NMFS has determined that formal consultation under section 7 of the ESA is not required for this action.

-As a result of these preliminary determinations, NMFS proposes to issue an IHA to WSDOT for conducting State Route 520 Pontoon Pile Removal Project, Aberdeen, Grays Harbor County, Washington over approximately six days, provided the previously mentioned mitigation, monitoring, and reporting requirements are incorporated.
-A draft of the proposed IHA can be found at https://www.fisheries.noaa.gov/permit/incidental-take-authorizations-under-marine-mammal-protection-act.
+NMFS has issued an IHA to WSDOT for the potential harassment of small numbers of five marine mammal species incidental to the for conducting State Route 520 Pontoon Pile Removal Project, Aberdeen, Grays Harbor County, Washington over approximately seven days, provided the previously mentioned mitigation, monitoring, and reporting requirements are incorporated.

 End Supplemental Information